yoshisuga/MAME4iOS/README.md

 MAME for tvOS support was just added in early 2019, and it currently can run games, but UI support and controller support is still in-progress.
 Most notably:

+- mFi controller is currently **required**
+- Hold down and X and press Menu in-game to open the menu to save/load states, access settings, or exit the current game.
-- Only mFi controllers are supported, no Siri remote support yet.
+- No Siri remote support yet.
-- Settings screen still needs to be ported to tvOS and is unavailable.
+- Settings screen is incomplete.
-- An mFi controller needs to be connected to the AppleTV prior to starting MAME
 - Pressing the "Menu" button on the Siri Remote does not exit the application yet (use the TV button and then Menu as a workaround)
-- There's no easy way to access the menu to save and load states

 ## Adding ROMs to MAME